cdobrich/glacier-rsync-encrypted/README.md

 sudo apt install python3 python3-pip
 ```

-Navigate to the downloaded directory for `glacier-rsync` and create a virtual-python environment, then install the PIP version of the AWS CLI.
+Navigate to the downloaded directory for `glacier-rsync-encrypted` and create a virtual-python environment, then install the PIP version of the AWS CLI.
 Example commands:

 ```
-cd glacier-rsync
+cd glacier-rsync-encrypted
 bash ./install.sh
 ```